accplan/what-to-do-on-fresh-install-linux-mint/README.md

 7. run `systemd-analyze blame` to see which parts of systemd slows down the boot process.
 You probably want to disable this: `systemctl disable NetworkManager-wait-online.service`

-8. disable expensive thumblerd thumbnailers in `/etc/xdg/tumbler/tumbler.rc` (ex.: PDF, epub), or disable thumbnailing in the file manager altogether (Thunar, Edit -> Preferences, Show Thumbnails -> Never)
+8. disable expensive tumblerd thumbnailers in `/etc/xdg/tumbler/tumbler.rc` (ex.: PDF, epub), or disable thumbnailing in the file manager altogether (Thunar, Edit -> Preferences, Show Thumbnails -> Never)